 License Suspension or Revocation

 Many states impose automatic license suspensions upon a DUI arrest.
 The duration of this suspension often depends on the number of prior offenses.
-First-time offenders may face a suspension ranging from a few months to a year, while repeat offenders can experience longer suspensions or even permanent revocation of their driving privileges.
+First-time offenders may face suspensions ranging from a few months to a year, while repeat offenders may face longer suspensions or even permanent revocation of their driving privileges.

 Mandatory Alcohol Education or Treatment Programs